How to select an objective function using information theory: Benchmark Demonstration

+Our choice of objective also affects how accurately we can estimate model parameters, including how accurately we can estimate the objective itself.
+Figure~\ref{figure3} shows this result as we randomly subsample the data and compute the entropies of the objective functions for larger and larger subsamples.
+Two things are evident.
+The uncertainty about the objective decreases as the sample size increases, but some objectives converge much faster than others.
+By no coincidence, those that converge faster also rank better in Table~\ref{table1}.

+If our objective is uncertain, it is difficult to determine a good model from a poor one.
+Recall that our objective function also represents our model's uncertainty, so uncertainty about our objective means uncertainty about our uncertainty.
+Such a generic statement necessitates a poignant example.
+To compute a prediction interval, an expectation, or any quantity from our model, we must correctly adjust the model's predictions based on its uncertainty.
+The likelihood determines the form of that adjustment, so a poor (lossy) likelihood leads to inaccurate prediction intervals, etc. (\ref{appendix_expectations}).

-The choice of objective also affects model optimization: An algorithm making suboptimal parameter updates during each iteration will exhibit slower convergene.
-This result is generally known in the literature on stochastic optimization \cite{Bottou_2007, Thomas_2020}.
-Most work has focused on general-purpose optimization methods like stochastic gradient descent, but the same is true, in principle, for methods developed in the Earth science community \cite<e.g.,>{Duan_1993, Doherty_2015, Vrugt_2016}.
-And as a final example, the choice affects the theoretical limit on data compression, which is the sum of the information in the data plus additional bits because our likelihood diverges from the observed one \cite<known as K-L divergence or relative entropy,>{Cover_2006}.
+How we determine a good model from a poor one is the central problem of science, as well as optimization, and our objective function also affects the rate of convergence during optimization.
+An algorithm making noisier parameter updates during each iteration will converge more slowly.
+This result is well known in the literature on stochastic optimization \cite{Bottou_2007, Thomas_2020}.
+Although most work in this area has focused on general-purpose optimization methods like stochastic gradient descent, the same is true, in principle, for methods developed in the Earth science community \cite<e.g.,>{Duan_1993, Doherty_2015, Vrugt_2016}.
+As a final example, the choice of objective also affects the theoretical limit on data compression.
+The basic idea is that we can compress observational data using a scientific model, then the theoretical compression limit is the storage requirements of our model plus that needed to store the information in the errors.
+Minimizing the information in the error, therefore, affords us greater compression \cite<e.g.>{Rissanen_1978, Grunwald_2000, Grunwald_2007, Weijs_2013, Weijs_2013_zip, Hoge_2018}.